Michael-Sebero/SCX-IMPERATOR/README.md

 ## 4. Context Signals

-These three features fire on top of the base tier system.
-They don't modify a task's permanent classification they affect one dispatch or one preemption decision at a time.
+These five features fire on top of the base tier system.
+They don't modify a task's permanent classification — they affect one dispatch or one preemption decision at a time.

 ### IRQ-Wake Boost